amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![](images/divideandconquer/services.png)

+In the next section, let's take an example of how code structure emerge, and how sprout modules and components are born.

+#### Sprout Classes, Modules, and Components

-In the next example, consider we have an business application with all its business coded in one big module.
+Consider a business application with all its business coded in one big module.
 The code base is becoming very large and maintenance is definitely taking so much time.
-This image depicts some of the utility methods used in this module:
+This image depicts some of the distinctive methods in this module:

 ![A business module with many utility methods.](images/module.png)

-The first step might be to look at some utility methods and move them to a new utility class.
-The new utility class constitutes a new *sprout* module.
+The first step might be to group such utility methods and move them to a standalone "sprout" utility class.
 Take into account that till now we are not concerned with the best design of this module or the overall system.
 We are just grouping similar code together:

 ![Utility methods are separated into a new sprout utility class.
 Initially, this is one class contains all types of utilities.](images/sprout-utility.png)